aram-de/Mini-project/README.md

 ## Generation's Data Engineering Bootcamp Mini Project

 This project is intended to be a CLI management system for ordering from a pop-up cafe place.
+The requirements changed weekly in order to both represent changing requirements from a client and also support our learning journey by adding complexity as we progressed.

 # Requirements